sthagen/python-words_of_letters/README.md

 # python-words_of_letters
 Toy project to offer words from letter material

+Yield solutions for up to 6 words with possible constraints given up to 30 letters.

 ## Status
 Pre-alpha - the current implementation is not for real use.